-1. There must be an extended, detailed discussion of the scientific goals of the program, including justification for the program having LMAP status.
+1. A detailed discussion of the specific scientific goals of the program, including justification for the program having LMAP status.
 Such programs must exploit to the maximum extent possible the full potential of the Keck Observatory.

-4. The discussion of the team involved should be more lengthy than usual, making clear who will be responsible for what, how the data will be reduced and analyzed, and how the final results will be disseminated.
+4. The discussion of the scientific team should be more lengthy than usual, making clear who will be responsible for what, how the data will be reduced and analyzed, and how the final results will be disseminated.

 5. It is expected that all or most of an LMAP PI or Co-I's Keck observing time requests will be devoted to the LMAP, during semesters when the LMAP observations are being done.
 However, occasional proposals for relatively small projects on clearly distinct subjects may also be submitted.